 - Lower Duwamish Waterway Superfund Site Community Involvement Plan, EPA, 2016 - Lower Duwamish Waterway Fishers Study, LDWG, 2016 - Community Roundtables, EPA, 2021 and 2022.
 The Roundtable is a forum for those affected by the cleanup to provide input to EPA during design and construction.
-Participants of these roundtables include federal, state and local government agencies, environmental groups, neighborhood associations and community-based organizations, fishers, recreational users, businesses, resource members, industry and labor, tribes, Potentially Responsible Parties, and community advisory groups. - Health Impact Assessment, UW Environmental and Occupational Health Sciences, 2013 - The Duwamish Valley Cumulative Health Impacts Analysis, Just Health Action and DRCC, 2013 - Duwamish Valley Climate Resilience Survey, 2023 - Boeing Plant 2 Community Involvement Plan, Spring 2011 - Terminal 117 Cleanup Community Health and Safety Plan Phase 1: Sediment and Upland Cleanup, 2012
+The Roundtable provides an opportunity for participation by the following: federal, state, and local government agencies, environmental groups, residents, neighborhood associations and community-based organizations, fishers, recreational users, businesses, resource members, industry and labor, Tribes, Potentially Responsible Parties (government, and, separately, nongovernment), and community advisory groups. - Health Impact Assessment, UW Environmental and Occupational Health Sciences, 2013 - The Duwamish Valley Cumulative Health Impacts Analysis, Just Health Action and DRCC, 2013 - Duwamish Valley Climate Resilience Survey, 2023 - Boeing Plant 2 Community Involvement Plan, Spring 2011 - Terminal 117 Cleanup Community Health and Safety Plan Phase 1: Sediment and Upland Cleanup, 2012

-The table below outlines known community concerns with regards to upper reach cleanup construction activities.
-This section will be updated in the final COCP as the project team learns more information from subsequent outreach.
-To the extent possible, mitigation strategies in response to the below community concerns will be identified in more detail in a forthcoming Community Impacts Mitigation Plan (CIMP).
+The table below outlines known community concerns related to upper reach cleanup construction activities.
+To the extent possible, mitigation strategies in response to community concerns will be identified in more detail in a forthcoming CIMP that will be submitted after final design.
 Many of these concerns have already been addressed within the remedial design and are reflected below.
 For concerns not already addressed in the design and new concerns not previously identified, additional mitigation strategies will be explored in the CIMP.
 Please note that not all concerns listed below have solutions or can be mitigated by the project.